 - Doesn’t have a draw-bias setting for correcting slice

-We highly recommend the Callaway Mavrik 2022 driver for beginning golfers wanting to purchase a dependable driver that delivers results.
+We highly recommend the Callaway Mavrik driver for beginner golfers wanting to purchase a dependable driver that delivers results.
 This club is specifically designed to help golfers of all skill levels achieve consistent, powerful shots that routinely find the fairway.

 The Callaway Mavrik driver’s best feature is its advanced and innovative design.
 The club is powered by the Flash Face SS20 architecture, which helps to increase ball speed and distance on your tee shots.